kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/acelements.md

 AutoConnectFile | AC_Tag_BR
 AutoConnectInput | AC_Tag_BR
 AutoConnectRadio | AC_Tag_BR
+AutoConnectRange | AC_Tag_BR
 AutoConnectSelect | AC_Tag_BR
 AutoConnectSubmit | AC_Tag_None
 AutoConnectText | AC_Tag_None

+!!! note "A placement posterior of AutoConnectText"
+    A placement posterior for AutoConnectText has a slightly peculiar specification.
+AutoConnectText element without the style attribute will be drained to HTML as a raw value and is accompanied by `<p>`, `<br>` or `<div>` tags according to the post enumeration values.
+    If the style attribute is specified, the post enumeration value will be ignored and always be enclosed in the `<div>` tag, and the style value will be inserted into `style` attribute of the `<div>` tag.

 ### <i class="fa fa-caret-right"></i> type